Oslo I Accord: Specific understandings

 It was understood that, subsequent to the Israeli withdrawal, Israel would continue to be responsible for external security, and for internal security and public order of settlements and Israelis.
 Israeli military forces and civilians would be allowed to continue using roads freely within the Gaza Strip and the Jericho area.

-Reaction
+Reactions

+In Israel

 In Israel, a strong debate over the accords took place; the left wing supported them, while the right wing opposed them.
 After a two-day discussion in the Knesset on the government proclamation in the issue of the accord and the exchange of the letters, on 23 September 1993, a vote of confidence was held in which 61 Knesset members voted for the decision, 50 voted against and 8 abstained.